Pterostylis splendens

-Pterostylis splendens is a plant in the orchid family Orchidaceae and is endemic to New Caledonia.
+Pterostylis splendens is a species of orchid endemic to New Caledonia.
 It was first formally described in 1998 by David Jones and Mark Alwin Clements from a specimen cultivated at the Australian National Botanic Gardens from material collected in New Caledonia.
 The description was published in The Orchadian.
 This greenhood orchid is found in damp forest and maquis on ultramafic soils at altitudes of 700 to 1300 m.